theo0x0/nodpi/README.md

 - Doesn't bypass IP block
 - Only TCP
 - Doesn't work for HTTP only
-- Not working with sites with old TLS
+- Not working for blocked sites with old TLS